emaanr/notes/Topics/Docker/Docker.md

 ##### `containerd`

-- A high-level container runtime thathandles all aspects of container lifecycle management.
+- A high-level container runtime that handles all aspects of container lifecycle management.
 - Short for _container daemon_.

 ##### `runc`